umf-iti-200/umf-iti-200.github.io/data/posts/aws-s3.md

 Of course, <code>welcome.html</code> does not exist on your bucket.
 This is why AWS is displaying the error page.

+# Princing

+If you would like to know more about pricing, please access [https://aws.amazon.com/s3/pricing](https://aws.amazon.com/s3/pricing) for details.

 # Clean Up

 Navigate to your S3 dashboard (where you can see the list of all of your buckets).
 Click the bucket symbol next to your bucket name.
 Then click Empty.